NickelMedia/Imposium-JS-SDK/docs/www/client.md

 **Callback Signature:** `function experienceCreated(experience: Object)`

 Triggered when an experience record is first created.
-This is helpful in SPA environments for use cases where writing the id for an experience to a url can be used for SEO purposes, sharing, etc. This event can also be useful for updating loading markup (i.e: uploading has finished, moving onto processing...) as it means any dynamic data that was submitted to our web servers by a consumer was effectively transmitted.
+This is helpful in SPA environments for use cases where writing the id for an experience to a url can be used for SEO purposes, sharing, etc. This event can also be useful for updating loading markup (i.e: uploading has finished, moving on to processing...) since it means any dynamic data that was submitted to our web servers by a consumer was effectively transmitted.

 Note: This event is only fired if you're using [`createExperience`](#createExperience) vs. [`renderExperience`](#renderExperience).